inplayer-org/docs/docs/jssdk.md

 ## Setting up the SDK

-Once the SDK is installed, all the methods will be available for you in the **InPlayer global object**.

-All the calls return a promise with some relevant data, which means that after each call, you will have to resolve the promise:
+Once the SDK is installed, you will find available all the methods in the **InPlayer global object**.
+All of the calls return a promise with relevant data, so after each call, you will have to resolve that promise:

 ```javascript
 .then(data=>{ /* do something with data */ })
 ```

-Currently, there are two different environments for the SDK, **development** and **production**.
-You can swap between these environments using the **'setConfig'** method:
+Currently, there are two different environments for the SDK - **development** and **production**.
+You can switch between these environments using the **'setConfig'** method:

 ```js
 InPlayer.setConfig('develop'); // the default one